 Access to on-campus housing is intended for residents, their approved guests, and other approved members of the campus community.
 Residents must show proof of residence in the hall they are entering, and their guests must be registered with the staff.
-All individuals who do not reside in the hall in which entry is desired must follow the guidelines outlined in the Housing Guest Registration website, http://housing.illinoisstate.edu/about/policies/guest/.
+All individuals who do not reside in the hall in which entry is desired must follow the guidelines outlined in the Housing Policies, http://housing.illinoisstate.edu/about/policies/.
 Housing staff conducts rounds inside the residence hall spaces regularly to check for safety issues, maintenance issues, and code of conduct enforcement.
-In residence halls, both a student staff member and a professional staff member are on-call at all times.
+In residence halls, both a resident assistant and a professional staff member are on-call at all times.
 This service is provided for students to receive assistance with any maintenance, behavioral, or emotional needs.
-Several on-campus academic buildings are equipped with electronic access, instead of keys, to grant access to authorized personnel during the day and/or after hours.
-In addition, the exterior doors to residence halls are always secured.
-All University-owned residence halls, with the exception of Fell and School Street Apartments, are electronic access to their assigned building.
+All University-owned residence halls, with the exception of Fell and School Street Apartments, are electronic access controlled and residents must use their Redbird ID card with the appropriate card reader in order to gain access to their assigned building.